 Keeping your mind active and stimulated is critical to maintaining a good quality of life.
-Research proves that cognitive activities, such as learning a second language, are effective in delaying the onset of diseases like Alzheimer’s.
+Research shows that cognitive activities, such as learning a second language, are effective in delaying the onset of diseases like Alzheimer’s.

-Enjoying the Benefits of Brain Training Apps
+Brain Training Apps

-Lumosity boasts more than 50 different games designed to help people with memory, logic, language, and problem-solving.
+Lumosity boasts more than 50 different games designed to help people with memory, logic, language and problem-solving.
 The variety keeps the app fresh, but you’re limited to three free games a day.
 You can pay the subscription fee and play unlimited ($12/month or $60/year).

 2. Staying Sharp

 Staying Sharp is an optional member benefit for members of AARP (formerly the American Association of Retired People).
 It provides a comprehensive brain health assessment, interactive challenges, and a library of videos on important cognitive wellness topics such as mindfulness.

 There is a free mode and a subscription option.
 If you do pay, there are almost unlimited options for games and exercises.
 Some users have shared that you don’t get enough results unless you do subscribe.
 An annual subscription is $60.

 3. CogniFit Brain Games